kapilpendse/infantcribcamera/README.md

 # README #

-This is a concept demo for a door lock equipped with AI capabilities such as voice interaction and facial verification.
+This is a concept demo of a door lock equipped with AI capabilities such as voice interaction and facial verification.
 It uses AWS services such as IoT, Rekognition, Polly, Lex, Lambda, S3 and SNS.

 There are 2 components to this demo - the 'aidoorlock' program that runs on a thing and a bunch of cloud services that runs on AWS cloud.
 This demo supports the following platforms as 'thing' - Raspberry Pi 3 with: